Coral-Eclipse tips: Horse-by-horse guide to Sandown Group One, including Mishriff and St Mark's Basilica

 This time around he has needed the class he oozed in that Chantilly cruise and a good measure of steel, too, in hard-fought wins in the Saudi Cup and the Sheema Classic.
 Not many can beat the Americans at their own game, not least when that game is dirt and Bob Baffert is the opponent, but Mishriff managed it and then backed it up by beating a pair of top-class performers from the Far East at Meydan.

-Versatile, tough, and very, very good, there are seemingly few chinks in the armour of Mishriff and with the Gosdens sure to have their charge ready to roll after a well-deserved break since Dubai, this brilliant four-year-old colt can take down St Mark's Basilica in much the same way the mighty Sea The Stars saw off the best of Ballydoyle in this very race back in 2009.
-If we have half as good a finish, we are in for a treat.
+Versatile, hardy, and very, very good, there are seemingly few chinks in the armour of Mishriff and with the Gosdens sure to have their charge ready to roll after a well-deserved break since Dubai, this brilliant four-year-old can take down St Mark's Basilica in much the same way the mighty Sea The Stars saw off the best of Ballydoyle in this very race back in 2009.
+If we see half as good a finish, we are in for a treat.

-Of the rest, significant rain would play to the strengths of Addeybb and Wonderful Tonight, with possibly both and certainly the latter likely needing a change in the forecast in order to run, while El Drama is much better than his recent French flop and is fancied to show his true colours with a better run this time.
+Of the rest, significant rain would play to the strengths of Addeybb, while El Drama is much better than his recent French flop and should show his true colours with a better run this time.